35+ Easy Recipes Anyone Can Make at Home

 Our readers love finding new ways to cook up chicken breast and are loving this chicken scaloppine recipe in particular.
 Our lighter version wraps chicken and sage in a layer of prosciutto, which then becomes a crispy skin that keeps the chicken moist while it sautés.
 A splash of wine and chicken stock directly into the cooking pan becomes your 2-minute sauce.
 Just the latest proof of why simpler is so often better.

 Missing a hot plate of fish and chips from your favorite restaurant?
 Well, our readers are particularly interested in making this crispy cod recipe!
 This cod recipe, made with sweet potato fries, is made by baking the fish and chips in the oven instead of dipping them into a deep fryer.
 We promise, after taking a bite into this crispy cod recipe, you won't even miss the deep-fried version.

 Get our recipe for Crispy Cod with Sweet Potato Fries.

 Craving your go-to Chinese takeout?
 This homemade Crock-Pot beef and broccoli will satisfy that craving.
 While most slow cooker recipes take longer to cook, this one is surprisingly short and sweet.
 In just two hours, you'll have your favorite Chinese takeout dish ready to eat!

 Get our recipe for Crock-Pot Beef and Broccoli.

 Chicken Fried Rice

-It seems our readers really have a craving for Chinese takeout in quarantine!
+It seems our readers really have a craving for Chinese takeout!
 Our recipe turns fried rice on its head, relying on a ton of fresh vegetables, considerably less rice, and a bit of oil for crisping it up.